maatouk/sampling_large_hyperplane_tMVN/README.md

 1. 'all_models.R' file contains two models that implement the large hyperplane-truncated multivariate normal distribution with and without hyperparameters updates.
 2. 'Illustr_ex_COSTA.R' file includes all synthetic and real data examples featured in Maatouk et al. (2023).
 3. 'all-fcts.R' file encompasses all the fundamental functions required to implement our approach.
 It includes:

 i.
-The naive Matheron's update rule (MUR) ii.
-The naive Karhunen-Loève Expansion (KLE) iii.
-The proposed LS.KLE for drawing very large Gaussian priors vi. nu.MH2 for drawing posterior samples of the hyperparameters using the Metropolis–Hastings method and inverse Cholesky factor
+The naive Matheron's update rule (MUR).

+ii.
+The naive Karhunen-Loève Expansion (KLE).

+iii.
+The proposed LS.KLE for drawing very large Gaussian priors.

+vi. nu.MH2 for drawing posterior samples of the hyperparameters using the Metropolis–Hastings method and inverse Cholesky factor.

 v.
-LS.KLE_MUR for sampling from large hyperplane-truncated multivariate normal distributions vi. samp.WC for generating Gaussian priors using the Fast Fourier Transform method of Wood and Chan (1994).
+LS.KLE_MUR for sampling from large hyperplane-truncated multivariate normal distributions.

+vi. samp.WC for generating Gaussian priors using the Fast Fourier Transform method of Wood and Chan (1994).

    For more details on the codes or the functions, refer to the associated R files.